peterjmartinson/writing/DistractedFortune/20250107_EmailList/new_draft.md

 6. Write your newsletter as a blog post, with one modification.

 My newsletter is composed just like any other blog post.
 After writing the thing, you get the option of posting it, or posting _and_ emailing it.
+Choose the second option, and this thing will go out as an email to all your subscribers!

+However, my advice at this point is to send a couple test emails, just so you're sure the thing looks like you want it to.
+It will get sent to whatever email you set up as the main admin email for your website.

+7. Pro Tip: separate blog posts and newsletters.

+When you finally publish you newsletter, it will go out to your subscriber list.
+It will also get published as a regular blog post.
+If that's what you want, then fine.

+For me, I want my newsletters to be distinct from my blog posts.

+So, I created a new page...  and?